Skip to main content

 Personal statement

-Rosa’s research interest in creative writing as a transformative learning process extends into her teaching and pedagogic scholarship.
-She is interested in how theories and processes of creativity together with reflection, reflexivity, collaboration and inclusivity, could be applied to teaching and supervising academic writing in disciplines such as Criminology.
-Rosa has been recognised as an Associate Fellow of the Higher Education Academy (AFHEA).
+She is also interested in how theories and processes of creativity together with reflection, reflexivity, collaboration and inclusivity, could be applied to teaching and supervising academic writing in disciplines such as Criminology.
+Rosa has been recognised as a Fellow of the Higher Education Academy (FHEA).
+She is also a member of the international research network Women, Family, Crime and Justice (WFCJ), as well as the Narrative Criminology Research Network (University of Oslo).

 Prior to commencing her PhD research, Rosa was part of a research team working on youth justice programmes in Cape Town, South Africa.
 Following the completion of this project, she worked as an Editor in legal publishing and the charity sector, both in South Africa and the UK.